What Rights Do Grandparents Have in California?

 Not long ago, the idea of grandparent rights was relatively unknown or unheard of.
 Now, the law recognizes the importance that grandparents play in the lives of their grandchildren and attempts to uphold these strong bonds if they believe it is in the best interests of the children.

 In California, grandparents do not have an automatic right to child custody or child visitation time.
 However, grandparents do have the right to pursue visitation time by taking legal action.
-When seeking visitation rights, interested grandparents with a pre-existing relationship with the grandchild may petition the court for visitation time.
-To do so, it is highly recommended that grandparents retain professional legal counsel from experienced family law lawyers.
+When seeking grandparents rights in California, interested grandparents with a pre-existing relationship with the grandchild may petition the court for visitation time.

 When Can Grandparents Request Visitation?

 The best interests of minor children will always be at the forefront of every family law judge’s decision-making.
 In many cases, that will mean adhering to the wishes of the parents, as it is believed that the parents have the best interests of their children at heart.
-However, certain circumstances may counter the directives and wishes of the parents, especially in cases where grandparents have engendered a strong and healthy relationship with their grandkids.

 Situations in which grandparents may consider seeking visitation rights include: